Visiting Kirstenbosch Botanical Garden Cape Town, South Africa by JetSettingFools.com

 Visiting Kirstenbosch Botanical Garden: The King Protea is the national flower of South Africa...and the name of the Cricket team!

-The Garden of Proteas – which are native South African flowering plants – is a highlight of the park.
+The Garden of Proteas are native South African flowering plants.
 Blooming in the winter and spring, the bright and intricate Protea blossoms are magnificent!

-The dazzling orange Pincushion Proteas blooms were among our favorite in the garden.
+The dazzling orange Pincushion Proteas blooms were among our favorite.
 The King Protea, which serves as the national flower of South Africa, is also quite stunning.
-Here’s a fun fact: The National Cricket team is named in its honor!
+In fact, the National Cricket team is named in its honor!

-While winding through the Proteas Garden, visitors should use the Fynbos Path, which passes through natural shrubs of South Africa, which they call bush.
+While winding through the Proteas Garden, you should use the Fynbos Path, which passes through natural shrubs of South Africa, which they call bush.

 Boekenhout Trail